Learning to Detect Every Thing in an Open World: Experiments

 \subsection{Cross-category generalization}

-\textbf{Setup.} We split the COCO dataset into 20 seen (VOC) classes and 60 unseen (Non-VOC) classes.
-We train a model only on the annotation of 20 VOC classes and test on Non-VOC classes only.
-The validation split of COCO is adopted for evaluation.
-Following ~\cite{kim2021learning}, we do not count the ``seen class'' detection boxes into the budget k when computing the Average Recall (AR@k) scores.
+\textbf{Setup.} We split the COCO dataset into 20 seen (VOC) classes and 60 unseen (non-VOC) classes.
+We train a model only on the annotation of 20 VOC classes.
+The hyper-parameters of baselines and \ours are chosen based on the performance of the randomly selected 20 Non-VOC classes.
+Then, the whole validation split of COCO is adopted for evaluation.
+To better understand the results, we report AR on two settings \ie, 60 non-VOC classes only (novel class evaluation) and all 80 classes (generalized evaluation).
+In evaluating AR in novel class evaluation, we do not count the ``seen class'' detection boxes into the budget of the recall when computing the score.
 This is to avoid evaluating any recall on seen-class objects.